Gabriel2409/obsidian_notes/Heap (datastructure).md

 #dsa #tree

+Not to be confused with heap in the context of [[Memory Allocation - Stack and heap|memory allocation]].
+They are related in the sense that both involve the management of memory, but they serve different purposes and have different characteristics.

 ## Definition

 A heap is a [[Tree]] based data structure that implement an abstract data type called the priority queue.